standardrhyme/mp1/README.md

 These types are push-based Gossip, pull-based Gossip, and push-pull-based Gossip.
 Two types of push-pull-based gossip are presented, making for a total of four possible Gossip protocol options.

 ## Input and Output
 A user will specify which Gossip protocol they would like to see tested.
 Additionally, the user will provide a value for the maximum number of nodes in a system to test.
 Finally, the user will select whether they would like to see the results for each round printed (Y or N).

-If the user's current directory is writeable, an HTML file will be output.
+Depending on the user's answer to the last question, the program will print the results of each infection round.
+Also, if the user's current directory is writeable, an HTML file will be output.
 The HTML file will display a plot with the number of nodes tested in a system against the number of rounds it took to infect all the nodes in that system.

 ## Specifications of Gossip Protocols